LAMAR COUNTY CONSERVATION DISTRICT

 Russ Walters

-Russ Walters currently serves as Chair of the Lamar County SWCD Board.
-Mr. Walters has served on the Board for more than 5 years now, and he is active duty service member.
-He is also a third-generation family farmer/co-owner and operator of Walters Farm and Equipment out of Barnesville, Georgia.
+Russ Walters formerly served as the district chair until he was called into active duty with the US military.
+He has served on the Board for over 10 years now.
+He is a third-generation family farmer/co-owner and operator of Walters Farm and Equipment out of Barnesville, Georgia.

 Andy Bush

-Andy Bush has served the District for 11 years.
+Andy Bush has served the District for over 15 years.
 Mr. Bush serves on several leadership positions in other organizations, and he owns and operates a farm in Lamar County.

 keith lassiter